In-home services during COVID-19

 Community Living BC provides support and services to people with developmental disabilities and their families.
 For more information, visit Community Living British Columbia.

-The application will be reviewed by the Northern Health Home Oxygen Program Coordinator.
-Qualifying clients will be set up in a timely manner with the appropriate equipment as determined by the HOP and the homecare provider.
-They will also perform ongoing assessments to ensure that the client's oxygen needs are being met and continue to qualify for the program.
+Qualifying clients will be set up in a timely manner with the appropriate equipment as determined by the HOP and the home care provider.
+They will perform ongoing assessments to ensure that oxygen needs are being met and the client continues to qualify for the program.

 Lifeline is an easy-to-use medical alarm service designed to reduce the risk of living alone.
 In the event of a fall emergency, help is available at the touch of a button.
 The Lifeline Personal Help Button connects you to a trained Personal Response Associate who can send help quickly – 24 hours a day, 7 days a week.